Subway shooting suspect denied bail on federal terrorism-related charge - NewsBreak

 2 days ago

-By Brynn Gingras, Mark Morales, Shimon Prokupecz, Laura Ly, Kristina Sgueglia, Eric Levenson and Sonia Moghe, CNN.
 The man arrested after a roughly 30-hour manhunt in the shooting of 10 people on a subway train in Brooklyn was denied bail at his initial court appearance Thursday.
-Frank James, 62,...

-UPDATE: Police arrested Frank R. James on Wednesday afternoon.
-He’s been charged with a federal terrorism offense.
-SUNSET PARK, Brooklyn (PIX11) — Frank R. James was upgraded from “person of interest” to “suspect” Wednesday morning in connection with a subway attack in Brooklyn, Mayor Eric Adams said.
-Police identified James, 62, hours after 10 people […]

-At least 10 Brooklyn subway riders were shot Tuesday by a man wearing a gas mask and a green construction vest who tossed two smoke canisters in the train car to distract the rush hour crowd before opening fire, officials said.
-The still-unidentified gunman was in the rear corner of...
+Frank James, 62, did not enter a plea on charges of violating a law that prohibits terrorist and violent attacks against mass...

 ▶ Watch Video: The history of MS-13, from El Salvador to the U.S. A leader of MS-13 has been sentenced to life in prison after being convicted last year of multiple charges, including murder and conspiracy to commit murder, the Department of Justice announced Friday.
 MS-13, or La Mara Salvatrucha, is one of the largest gangs in the world and has been referred to by former Attorney General Bill Barr as “a death cult.”